bretsw/bretsw.github.io/content/teaching.md

 ### Florida State University

-**EME6356: Learning & Web Analytics** - This course addresses the collection and use of data for decision making and assessment in learning and human performance contexts.
+**Learning & Web Analytics (EME6356)** - This course addresses the collection and use of data for decision making and assessment in learning and human performance contexts.
 Students will get hands-on experience with small data sets and will learn how big data sets are collected and used.
 The course will explore the role that analytics plays in education and related fields, identify the types of questions that might be answered via both quantitative and qualitative analytics, and engage in analytic- related problem solving.
 This course will examine case studies and provide students with practice using a variety of tools and services that can help them collect and analyze learning and web data.
 There are no pre-requisites, and although data will be used prior experience with statistics or research design is not necessary.

+**Staff Training & Development (ADE5189)** - This course is a practical and professional online course devoted to enhancing students’ ability to design, develop, and deliver different kinds of training, as well as their understanding of the challenges involved in managing the training function in businesses, public agencies, and nonprofit organizations.
+The general goal of this course is to introduce students to the key concepts, principles, and processes that drive the staff training and development function and to enable them to improve their related analytical and technical skills.

+**Human Resource Development (ADE5083)** - The goal of this course is to develop a greater understanding of the professional field of human resource development (HRD) by examining theoretical foundations, professional areas of practice, and the role of adult learning, performance improvement, career, and organization development.

-**EME5601: Introduction to Instructional Systems** - The goal of this course is for you to develop adequate knowledge of the systematic approach to instructional design, the contexts of application of this approach, and the roles of professionals in this field to be able to adapt and apply the process in a flexible and innovative manner, especially to large-scale projects.
+**Introduction to Instructional Systems (EME5601)** - The goal of this course is for you to develop adequate knowledge of the systematic approach to instructional design, the contexts of application of this approach, and the roles of professionals in this field to be able to adapt and apply the process in a flexible and innovative manner, especially to large-scale projects.

+**Evaluation of Training & Instruction in Human Performance Technology (EME6357)** - This course focuses on the evaluation of training and instruction through a systemic analysis of the organization sponsoring the training program.
+The course also provides the knowledge and skills for conducting an HPT-based evaluation of training systems.
+Students actively participate in discussions, presentations, synthesis of materials, and the writing of papers.

-**EME6665: Synthesis, Analysis, and Argumentation in Instructional Systems Research** -  This course covers tools, techniques, and procedures for finding, synthesizing, analyzing, and summarizing research related to past and ongoing relevant topics in Instructional Systems.
+**Synthesis, Analysis, and Argumentation in Instructional Systems Research (EME6665)** -  This course covers tools, techniques, and procedures for finding, synthesizing, analyzing, and summarizing research related to past and ongoing relevant topics in Instructional Systems.

+**Applied Research Methods in Learning Design & Performance Technology (EDF5492)** - This course is a survey of applied research methods commonly used to support problem-solving in learning design and performance technology contexts.

-**EDG6362: Instructional Systems Research Seminar** - This course aims to heighten students’ awareness of the critical issues in instructional systems.
+**Instructional Systems Research Seminar (EDG6362)** - This course aims to heighten students’ awareness of the critical issues in instructional systems.
 It will examine how research methodologies have been used to study these issues, will explore how research programs and theories are progressively honed, and will help students begin to define programmatic areas of disciplined inquiry.

+**Research on Learning, Instruction, & Performance Systems (EDG6363)** - This course provides students with hands-on experience applying research methods to address problems and answer questions in instructional systems and learning technologies (ISLT).

-**EDF5442: Inquiry and Measurement for Practitioners** - This is a foundational course that addresses inquiry and measurement concepts at a level appropriate for Master’s students.
+**Inquiry and Measurement for Practitioners (EDF5442)** - This is a foundational course that addresses inquiry and measurement concepts at a level appropriate for Master’s students.
 Through this course you will learn concepts and acquire skills that will help you make data-based decisions related to learning and human performance.

-**EDF5492: Applied Research Methods in Learning Design & Performance Technology** - This course is a survey of applied research methods commonly used to support problem-solving in learning design and performance technology contexts.

-**EME6357: Evaluation of Training & Instruction in Human Performance Technology** - This course focuses on the evaluation of training and instruction through a systemic analysis of the organization sponsoring the training program.
-The course also provides the knowledge and skills for conducting an HPT-based evaluation of training systems.
-Students actively participate in discussions, presentations, synthesis of materials, and the writing of papers.

 ---

 ### Michigan State University

-**CEP416: Teaching & Learning with Technology** - Course topics include design thinking, universal design for learning, media & information literacy, professional learning networks, computational thinking, and play-based learning.
+**Teaching & Learning with Technology (CEP416)** - Course topics include design thinking, universal design for learning, media & information literacy, professional learning networks, computational thinking, and play-based learning.
 Students develop plans for integrating technology in classroom.
 The semester-long project is to design a professional online portfolio.

-**CEP813: Electronic Assessment for Teaching & Learning** - Course topics include foundational theories of assessment, formative assessment, feedback, and a critical examination of methods for assessment (e.g., portfolios, rubrics, surveys, tests, self-evaluations).
+**Electronic Assessment for Teaching & Learning (CEP813)** - Course topics include foundational theories of assessment, formative assessment, feedback, and a critical examination of methods for assessment (e.g., portfolios, rubrics, surveys, tests, self-evaluations).
 Students develop an assessment design checklist to use in their own professional practice.
 The semester-long project is to plan a formative assessment design to implement in their own context.

-**CEP817: Learning Technology by Design** - Course topics include design thinking, the design process (empathize, define, ideate, prototype, test), designing for learners, iterative design. and collaboration in design.
+**Learning Technology by Design (CEP817)** - Course topics include design thinking, the design process (empathize, define, ideate, prototype, test), designing for learners, iterative design. and collaboration in design.
 Students discuss examples of good and bad designs from everyday life.
 The semester-long project is to work through one cycle of the design process to address a problem of practice from the student’s professional context.

-**CEP820: Teaching Students Online** - Course topics include foundations for online learning, course management systems, various models of online course design, instructor-student communication, assessment, universal design for learning, and online classroom management.
+**Teaching Students Online (CEP820)** - Course topics include foundations for online learning, course management systems, various models of online course design, instructor-student communication, assessment, universal design for learning, and online classroom management.
 Students playfully explore Google Apps, course management systems, screencasting tools, and file management systems.
 The semester-long project is to design a curriculum for an online course module consisting of 3-5 interconnected lessons, which may include training sessions or non-traditional courses.

 ![Bret's teaching](/images/bretsw-teaching.jpg)

 ---